lordfpx/startingblock/README.md

 ----------
 - Mobile first
 - Border-box ready (even for IE 7 !)
-- Nested grid, padding based system that will keep the same gut size !
+- Nested grid (you keep the same gutter !)
-- Different gut sizes depending on media-queries
+- Different gutter sizes depending on media-queries
-- You can remove guts on any columns as you wish
+- You can remove gutters on any columns as you wish
 - "all-***" allows you to define the same style to direct children (for exemple, .all-ilbl will give display: inline-block to every direct child of this element)
 - GRUNT ready !